 The main thing to know is that all of these competitors, regardless of who they are, get their listing information from the same place: the MLS.

-One huge thing to consider is how your listings are added to your website.
+One major factor to consider is how your listings are added to your website.
 If they’re added by an IDX feed automatically, it’s going to be extremely difficult for your listings to rank high up in the search results if your website isn’t authoritative.

 If your listings are added by an IDX feed, you can’t control the most important information about the listing, and you’ll be offering the exact same information as those competitors I mentioned.
 Worse, if your listings are published by a slow to update IDX feed, your listings might even get published a day or 2 late, which puts the competition miles ahead of you right off the bat.